aws-samples/aws-get-started-workshop/content/00-intro/06-faqs.md

 See [Change History]({{< relref "07-change-history" >}})

+### Q: How does this guide relate to AWS Control Tower immersion days?

+This guide leverages AWS Control Tower as a key enabler, but it does not dive deeply into AWS Control Tower features.
+This guide complements AWS Control Tower immersion days by focusing on helping customers establish a working end-to-end foundational AWS environment in support of their initial proof of value production workloads.
+The foundation is based on an example reference implementation that represents a working real-world AWS environment.

+You don't need to participate in an AWS Control Tower immersion day in order to use this guide.
+However, you'll likely gain value from experiencing an AWS Control Tower immersion day so that you can learn how to take advantage of the broader set of AWS Control Tower features.

 ## Federated Access to AWS Platform

 ### Q: Why isn't federated access with an existing identity store addressed from the start?